QUALITY ENGINEERING

 SubjectsText References

-2. STATISTICAL INFERENCE IN QUALITY CONTROL AND IMPROVEMENT.
+2QE2.
+STATISTICAL INFERENCE IN QUALITY CONTROL AND IMPROVEMENT.
 Statistics and Sampling Distributions.
 Sampling from a Normal, Binomial and Poisson Distribution.
 Point Estimation of Process Parameters.
 Statistical Inference for a Single Sample.
 Inference on the Mean of a Normal Distribution, (t-test and z-test), Confidence Intervals.
 The p-value approach (exact calculation for the Z test and approximate calculation for the t test).
 The OC curve for the z-test: Choice of the Sample Size.
 Inference on the Variance of a Normal Distribution, (chi-squared-test).
 Statistical Inference for Two Samples comparison in Quality Control.
 Inference on the ratio of Variances of a Normal Distribution, (F-test), Confidence Interval.
 Inference for a Difference in Means, (z-test and t-test), Confidence Intervals.
 The paired t-test.
 Comparing two populations.
 Inference on More Than Two Populations: Analysis of Variance (ANOVA).
 Multiple comparisons: the Fisher LSD test.
-Multiple Linear Regression: model fitting and diagnostics, prediction.
-Statistical inference with Minitab.Text 1:Ch.4, Sections 4.1 to 4.5
+Multiple Linear Regression.
+Matrix notation: model matrix, vector of observations, coefficients of regression and error; hypothesis testing in multiple regression: t-test on regression coefficients; model fitting (R2 and R2adj coefficients) and diagnostics, prediction (PRESS and R2PRED).
+Statistical inference and multiple linear regression with Minitab.Text 1:Ch.4, Sections 4.1 to 4.5

 Learning Assessment